Frank A. Walls

-Frank Athen Walls (born October 12, 1967) is an American serial killer and rapist who committed five murders between 1985 and 1987 in Okaloosa County, Florida.
+Frank Athen Walls (October 12, 1967 – December 18, 2025) was an American serial killer and rapist who committed five murders between 1985 and 1987 in Okaloosa County, Florida.
 He was initially convicted of two murders and sentenced to death on one count and to a 25-year-to-life term for the other.
 Years later, he was linked to a third murder via DNA and eventually confessed to the remaining two murders.
 He later pleaded guilty to avoid further prosecution.

-Walls is currently on death row at Union Correctional Institution.
-He is scheduled to be executed on December 18, 2025, by lethal injection, following a death warrant signed by Governor Ron DeSantis.
+Walls was on death row at Union Correctional Institution.
+He was executed on December 18, 2025, by lethal injection, following a death warrant signed by Governor Ron DeSantis.

 Early life

-Relatively little is known of Walls' early life.
-Born on October 12, 1967, in Ocean City, Florida, he is known to have started committing crimes at an early age, ranging from burglaries to peeping on young women and even abusing animals.
+Walls was born on October 12, 1967, in Ocean City, Florida.
+He is known to have started committing crimes at an early age, ranging from burglaries to peeping on young women and abusing animals.
 At the time his crime spree began, he worked as a dishwasher at a restaurant called "Quincy's" and was roommates with a man named Thomas "Animal" Farnham.
 Farnham would later claim that he was wary of Walls, due to the fact that he often talked about morose topics such as raping and killing people.

-Despite his criminal record and concerning behavior, he managed to date the stepdaughter of a man named Mark Riebe – years later, he would gain notoriety in his own way for being a self-confessed serial killer.

 Murders

 Walls committed his first murder on March 26, 1985, at the age of 17.
-On that date, he was on Okaloosa Island doing community service when he noticed 19-year-old junior college student Tommie Lou Whiddon sunbathing there.
+On that date, he was on Okaloosa Island doing community service when he noticed 19-year-old junior college student Tommie Lou Whiddon sunbathing at the beach.
 Brandishing a knife, he went up to her and slashed her throat, leaving her to bleed out.
-Walls then stole her car, which was found on the following day parked behind a random building.
+Walls then stole her car, which was found the following day parked behind a random building.
 That same evening, Whiddon's body was found by a random person walking on the beach.

 On September 16, 1986, he killed a second woman in Wright, 24-year-old Cynthia Sue Condra, by stabbing her 21 times and then leaving her body on the side of a road.

 On May 20, 1987, Walls broke into a mobile home near Fort Walton Beach, occupied by 47-year-old Audrey Gygi, an employee at a local Kel-Tec.
 While it is unclear what exactly transpired, it is believed that Walls raped her and then left, but later changed his mind, deciding to come back and kill her.
 After encountering Gygi a second time, he stabbed her to death, stole a fan and a radio, and left the crime scene.
 Her nude body was found early in the morning after a co-worker reported her missing after she failed to show up at her workplace.